rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 Mom and I finished watching _Hellcats_ this week [1].
 The show went downhill as the season went on.
 As mom said, "I can see why it didn't get renewed."
-I tried to get mom to watch _Sex Education_, but she didn't find it as funny as I did.
+I tried to get mom to watch _Sex Education_, but she didn't find it as funny as I did [2].
 We also watched another episode of _Legacies_ (and yes, we'll re-watch if folks want to see it as a family).
 I'm not sure what's up next.

 I'm still musing.
-Today's was insanely long (5000+ words).
+Today's [3] was insanely long (5000+ words).
 It was just one of those days that I kept writing.
 I probably need an editor.
 (Ooh!
 I'll add that to this musing.)

 I recall feeling really blah a day or two this week.
 Maybe Friday after Jon's meet?
 I can't recall.
 But I seem to be doing okay